Canada: Demographics

-The majority of Canadians (81.1 percent) live in family households, 12.1 percent report living alone, and 6.8 percent live with other relatives or unrelated persons.
-Fifty-one percent of households are couples with or without children, 8.7 percent are single-parent households, 2.9 percent are multigenerational households, and 29.3 percent are single-person households.
+The majority of Canadians (81.1%) live in family households, 12.1 percent report living alone, and 6.8 percent live with other relatives or unrelated persons.
+Households comprising couples with or without children make up 51 percent of all households; 8.7 percent of households are single-parent households, 2.9 percent are multigenerational households, and 29.3 percent are single-person households.

 Ethnicity

 Respondents in the 2021 Canadian census self-reported over 450 "ethnic or cultural origins".
 The major panethnic groups chosen were: European, North American, Asian, North American Indigenous, African, Latin, Central and South American, Caribbean, Oceanian, and other.
 Over 60 percent of Canadians reported a single origin, and 36 percent reported having multiple ethnic origins, thus the overall total is greater than 100 percent.